-This report is the Solvency and Financial Condition Report ("SFCR") of Utmost Life and Pensions ("the Company") for the reporting period ended 31 December 2019 ("the Report").
-The Report has been prepared in accordance with the Solvency II Regulations governing insurance group reporting and guidance from the European Insurance and Occupational Pensions Authority ("EIOPA") and the Prudential Regulatory Authority ("PRA"),
+This report is the Solvency and Financial Condition Report ("SFCR") of Utmost Life and Pensions Limited ("the Company" or "ULP") for the reporting period ended 31 December 2020 ("the Report").
+The Report has been prepared in accordance with the Solvency II Regulations governing insurance group reporting and guidance from the European Insurance and Occupational Pensions Authority ("EIOPA") and the Prudential Regulatory Authority ("PRA").

-The Company is part of the Utmost Group of Companies, a specialist life insurance group founded in 2013, with the aim of acquiring and managing life insurance business across the UK and Europe with c£36bn assets under administration and more than 600,000 customers.
+The Company is part of the Utmost Group, a specialist life insurance group founded in 2013, with the aim of acquiring and managing life insurance business across the United Kingdom ("UK") and Europe with c£37bn assets under administration and more than 510,000 customers.
 The Company is a wholly-owned subsidiary of Utmost Life and Pension Holdings Limited ("Utmost Holdings"), whose other subsidiaries include Utmost Life and Pensions Services Limited ("Utmost Services").
 Utmost Services employs all staff for the Utmost Holdings group of companies.
+The Utmost Group, completed a reorganisation during 2020, to bring together its UK and international businesses under one UK holding company, Utmost Group Limited ("UGL")

-The principal activity of the Company is the provision of life and pensions policies by pursuing its strategy of acquiring and consolidating businesses in the UK to deliver a safe home for its customers through our strong capital position and efficient operational management.
+The principal activity of the Company is the provision of life and pensions policies by pursuing its strategy of acquiring and consolidating life insurance businesses in the UK to deliver a safe home for its customers through our strong capital position and efficient operational management.
 The Company was formed on 12 January 2017 and acquired the business of Reliance Mutual Insurance Society on 1 April 2018.
 On 1 January 2020, the Company acquired the majority of the business of Equitable Life Assurance Society ("Equitable Life") through a Part VII Transfer sanctioned by the High Court.
 On this date, Equitable Life became a subsidiary of the Company.
-As a result, the Company now has circa.390000 customers and £8.2bn of assets.
+At the point of acquisition, Equitable Life had circa.
+300,000 customers and £6.4bn of assets.

-The Company has no external new business, and the only new business written in 2019 were annuities sold to existing customers on the vesting of their pension savings contracts (including contracts with Guaranteed Annuity Options ("GAOs")).
+The Company has no external new business, and the only new business written in 2020 were annuities, sold to existing customers on the vesting of their pension savings contracts (including contracts with Guaranteed Annuity Options ("GAOs") and the new Flexible Drawdown product).
 The vast majority of business has been written in the UK.

-The SFCR provides details of the Company business and its performance, Systems of Governance, risk profile, and valuation for solvency purposes and capital management for the financial year ended 31 December 2019.
+The SFCR provides details of the Company business and its performance, systems of governance, risk profile, valuation for solvency purposes and capital management for the financial year ended 31 December 2020.